dokumentacion/planaria/api.md

 ```

 - **Private by default:** By default, the files stored under the `/fs` file system are private, just like any other backends.
 For many types of files you probably may not want to expose them all to public.
 For example, there is no value in exposing the file folder for a file based database because it would just be an unreadable blob.
 - **Expose to Public HTTP endpoint through router:** However you can make any subfolder public just like the File Serve API.
-You can expose the folders to public inside Planarium.js through its router feature.
+You can expose the folders to public inside Planarium.js through its [custom routes feature](#custom-routes).

 ---